-An accounts receivable (AR) aging report shows all unpaid customer invoices grouped by the number of days outstanding.
-If you use an online accounting software you can create this report in a few minutes.
+An accounts receivable (A/R) aging report shows all unpaid customer invoices grouped by the number of days outstanding.
+If you use online accounting software, you can create this report in a few minutes.
 Otherwise, you can create it manually in a Microsoft Excel spreadsheet.
-To avoid delinquent invoices, review this report monthly and follow up with your customers.
+To avoid delinquent invoices, review this report monthly, and follow up with your customers.

-An AR aging report provides you with the total amount of outstanding customer invoices.
-A summarized AR aging report will have one grand total for each customer broken up by the age of the invoice.
-The invoice age will be broken into four or five groups: 0-30 days, 31-60 days, 61-90 days and more than 90 days.
+An A/R aging report provides you with the total amount of outstanding customer invoices.
+A summarized A/R aging report will have one grand total for each customer broken up by the age of the invoice.
+The invoice age will be broken into four groups: 0-30 days, 31-60 days, 61-90 days, and more than 90 days.

-You should generate an AR aging report at least once a month if not more often.
+You should generate an A/R aging report at least once a month, if not more often.
 This allows you to stay on top of invoices that are coming due so that you can remind your customers that an invoice is coming due or notify customers of invoices that are past due.
-If you use an accounting software like FreshBooks, you can generate an AR aging report in just a few minutes.
+If you use accounting software like FreshBooks, you can generate an A/R aging report in just a few minutes.
 You can also create one manually using Excel or Word.

 In the screenshot below, we have a sample report that shows a total accounts receivable balance of $725.00.

-- 61-90 Days past due – Invoices in this group are between 61-90 days past their due date.
+- 61-90 days past due: Invoices in this group are between 61 and 90 days past their due date.
 In our example, there are no outstanding invoices in this group.

-- 90+ Days past due – Invoices in this group are between 61 and 90 days past their due date.
+- 90-plus days past due: Invoices in this group are between 61 and 90 days past their due date.
 In our example, there are no outstanding invoices in this group.

 7 Tips on How to Get Paid Faster

 Positive cash flow is a key ingredient to staying in business.
-In order to have positive cash flow, you must stay on top of your outstanding customer balances by reviewing your AR aging report so that you can take action before an invoice becomes past due.
+To have positive cash flow, you must stay on top of your outstanding customer balances by reviewing your A/R aging report so that you can take action before an invoice becomes past due.
 There are a few other best practices that you can implement to get paid faster.

 1. Use Cloud Accounting Software